modernweb-dev/rocket/site/pages/40--blog/002--sharing-time/index.rocket.md

 ---

 Rockets complexity is for Developer Experience:

-➡️ A dependency tree of rendered pages for smart rerenders and reloads ➡️ A PageTree to render menus without touching other files ➡️ Rendering via workers that get cycled as the es module graph changes (there is no way to clear it)
+➡️ A dependency tree of rendered pages for smart rerenders and reloads <br>
+➡️ A PageTree to render menus without touching other files <br>
+➡️ Rendering via workers that get cycled as the es module graph changes (there is no way to clear it) <br>

 ---